 Of course, as it's every bit as foolish trying to predict the next “miracle” as it is trying to predict the future – things may look grim but South Africa is still as likely to pull itself out of its current predicaments as it is to implode on itself – all that we really have to go on is what South Africa is like now and why it is still worth immigrating to rather than away from.

-Whether you’re looking for an almost impossibly mild climate, plenty of natural beauty (Cape Town is constantly ranked as one of the most beautiful cities in the world for a reason) and an excellent quality of life/ cost of living balance, South Africa has plenty to offer people coming from even the most advanced, “first-world” countries.
+Whether you're looking for an almost impossibly mild climate, plenty of natural beauty (Cape Town is constantly ranked as one of the most beautiful cities in the world for a reason and there's lots to do too) and an excellent quality of life/ cost of living balance, South Africa has plenty to offer people coming from even the most advanced, “first-world” countries.
 Its people are also known for being very warm and friendly and its mix of Western and African cultures creates a very rich and colourful cultural life.

 Interestingly, for a so-called “developing country”, South Africa excels in some quite surprising areas.
 Our banking, for example, is world class with our internet banking being a particular standout.
 Excellent banking, however, does mean that they aren't afraid to charge so when first moving to South Africa, it's highly recommended that you make use of a foreign exchange/ money transfer company as not only are they significantly cheaper and far more dedicated to each customer, they also offer useful extras like setting up a private bank account for you, holding your money until they do so and have quality connections with both the country's other financial institutions and banks.
 There are particular companies which are known to have great local connections in S.A, namely Currencies Direct (read about their services here).